 - 10kms east of Melbourne’s CBD

-- easy access to Eastern Freeway
+- Convenient access to Eastern Freeway

-- abundant transport links
+- An abundance of transport links

-- strong choice of schools including many homes within Balwyn High School zone
+- Strong choice of schools including many homes within Balwyn High School zone

-- a variety of fabulous strip shopping precincts
+- A variety of fabulous strip shopping precincts

 In the late 1850s Andrew Murray who worked for The Argus Newspaper bought land on the hill that overlooks Canterbury Gardens.
 He named his house Balwyn.
 Balwyn Road and the surrounding district were shortly named after it.